wilsonliaows/docs/product-updates.md

 Our engineers are hard at work daily to make Workato better!
 View the latest updates to our platform here.

+## June 08 - June 21 2018

+### Connector enhancements

+#### Netsuite
+- Added the ability to search custom records by custom fields

+#### PGP
+- New action: Decrypt file with PGP

+#### Okta
+- New events action has been enhanced to allow "others" option in the Event type dropdown.
+This allows users to enter a specific Event name.

+#### Workday
+- The call operation action now includes 'get integration systems' as an operation.

 ## June 01 - June 07 2018

 ### Connector enhancements